You are here

 When will I find out if my piece has been accepted?

-Students will be notified of the jury's decision when they pick up their artwork.
-Information regarding next steps will be available during pick up.
+Students will be notified of the jury's decision and information regarding next steps on Friday, November 30.

 Do I have to pick up my work if it was accepted into the Auction?